Victoria's Secret & Co. (VSCO): Investors are paying attention to this stock

 Sponsored

-The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 2719540 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 853647 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 7 analysts gave the Victoria’s Secret & Co. a BUY rating, 1 of the polled analysts branded the stock as an OVERWEIGHT, 4 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.